 Additional reductions in black carbon emissions will result from the light-duty sector through ARB's lower LEV III PM limits.
 MECA strongly supported and agreed with ARB's decision to include a 1 mg/mile particle matter standard for light-duty vehicles over the FTP test cycle in their LEV III requirements.
-In their Tier 3 proposal, EPA proposed only to harmonize with the LEV III 3 mg/mile FTP PM standard and not propose a 1 mg/mile FTP PM standard.
-The 2012 decision by the European Commission to establish a particle number emission standard for light-duty vehicles powered by gasoline direct injection (GDI) engines as a part of their upcoming Euro 6 light-duty emission standards provides a more stringent particle emission limit for these GDI vehicles in the same time frame as the Tier 3/LEV III 3 mg/mile PM standard (phase-in for the LEV III/Tier 3, 3 mg/mile PM standard starts in 2017 and is fully phased-in with the 2021 model year; implementation of the Euro 6 GDI particle number limit of 6 X 1011 particles/km [equivalent to the Euro 5 light-duty diesel particle number 2017; see: ec.europa.eu/enterprise/sectors/automotive/documents/directives/motor-vehicles/index_en.htm).
+In their Tier 3 final regulation, EPA has only harmonized with the LEV III 3 mg/mile FTP PM standard and not included a 1 mg/mile FTP PM standard.
+The 2012 decision by the European Commission to establish a particle number emission standard for light-duty vehicles powered by gasoline direct injection (GDI) engines as a part of their upcoming Euro 6 light-duty emission standards provides a more stringent particle emission limit for these GDI vehicles in the same time frame as the Tier 3/LEV III 3 mg/mile PM standard (phase-in for the LEV III/Tier 3, 3 mg/mile PM standard starts in 2017; implementation of the Euro 6 GDI particle number limit of 6 X 10^{11} particles/km [equivalent to the Euro 5 light-duty diesel particle number limit], measured using the European PMP particle measurement protocol, begins in September 2017; see:

+ec.europa.eu/enterprise/sectors/automotive/documents/directives/motor-vehicles/index_en.htm).

 This European light-duty GDI particle number limit will cause auto manufacturers to introduce cleaner technologies such as advanced fuel injection systems and/or gasoline particulate filters to comply with the European Euro 6 GDI particle number limit.
 Auto manufacturers are already working to bring forward early introductions of these ultra-low PM, Euro 6-compliant gasoline engines to the European market in the coming 12 to 18 months (European member states are permitted to introduce tax incentives for early introductions of Euro 6 vehicles prior to the first implementation dates of September 2014 for new models and September 2015 for all passenger car models).
 Nearly all auto manufacturers that sell into the European market are working with MECA members on potential applications of particulate filters on gasoline direct injection vehicles.
+In August 2014, the German Traffic Club (VCD, see www.vcd.org) reported that the Mercedes S500 GDI European passenger car is now equipped with a gasoline particle filter, the first public announcement on a filter equipped GDI vehicle.